Arturo404/project_cannabis/README.md

 # Using CNN classifier:
 There are 4 scripts:
+1. CNN_classifier.py
+   This is the initial script that takes as input the images, creates a model and outputs model results (such as accuracy and loss).
-1. CNN_dataset_to_array.py
+2. CNN_dataset_to_array.py
+   This script is made as an helper for the next script.
-   This script take the dataset as input, resize the images, and saves (in keras) a 4D array of the dataset.
+   It take the image dataset as input, resize the images, and saves a 4D array of the dataset in keras.
    This part is separated from the CNN model training because this part takes a lot of time, so better do it once and save the array than do it every time we run the model.
-2. CNN
+3. CNN_k_fold.py
+   This script creates the CNN model and train it with different train an validation subsets (k times).
+   It saves each trained model.
+4. CNN_using_saved_model.py
+   This script runs

+Notes:
-Note that dataset images are resized so that the training will take a bearable time to run (1-2 hours for training after resize).
+* Dataset images are resized so that the training will take a bearable time to run (1-2 hours for training after resize).

-CNN classifier was created with common layers and parameters that suits our dataset.
+* CNN classifier was created with common layers and parameters that suits our dataset.
 Layers and parameters are detailed in "CNN_architecture_details" file, attached to this repository.

 # Annotating images: